hashicorp/terraform/website/source/intro/use-cases.html.markdown

-Terraform can be used to codify the setup required for a Heroku application, ensuring that all the required add-ons are available but it can go even further, configuring DNSimple to use an update CNAME, or setting up CloudFlare to act as a CDN for the app.
+Terraform can be used to codify the setup required for a Heroku application, ensuring that all the required add-ons are available but it can go even further, configuring DNSimple to set a CNAME, or setting up CloudFlare as a CDN for the app.
 Best of all, Terraform can do all of this without using a web interface in under 30 seconds.

 #### Multi-Tier Applications

 A very common pattern is the N-tier architecture.
-The most common 2-tier architecture is a pool of web servers that interface with a database tier.
-Extending this, additional tiers get added for API servers, caching servers, routing meshes, etc. This pattern is used because the tiers can be scaled indepedently and provide a seperation of concerns.
+The most common 2-tier architecture is a pool of web servers that use a database tier.
+Additional tiers get added for API servers, caching servers, routing meshes, etc. This pattern is used because the tiers can be scaled indepedently and provide a seperation of concerns.

 Terraform is an ideal tool for building and managing these infrastructures.
 Each tier can be described as a collection of resources, and the depedencies between each tier is handled automatically; Terraform will ensure the database tier is available before the web servers are started and that the load balancers are aware of the web nodes.
 Each tier can then be scaled easily using Terraform by modifying a single `count` configuration value.
-Because the creation and provisioning of a resource is codified and automated, it becomes trivial to build autoscaling systems to elastically scale with load.
+Because the creation and provisioning of a resource is codified and automated, elastically scaling with load becomes trivial.

 #### Self-Service Clusters